ucsb-cs148/f21/_lectures/lect04.md

 # Team Activity #1 in `team/LEADERSHIP.md`

-Your project repo should have a name of the form `{1pm,8pm}-t?-project-name`.
-Please rename accordingly!

 In your project repo, in file `team/LEADERSHIP.md`
 - record who led any previous planning meetings
 - schedule, and record who will lead the next Sprint planning meeting
-- record who will lead the full first team retro (Tuesday)
+- record who will lead the full first team retro (Wednesday)

 You can use a Markdown table to make this easy to read.
 It's fine to just record this directly on the `master` branch, even editing directly in the GitHub web interface.